A complete list of every lens for the new Canon RF lens mount.

 Kipon is one of the few Chinese factories that has the precision gear to make this stuff properly.
 They have to, since they every adapter you can think of and their reputation is very good.
 This is also why they were able to capture the attention of some fairly prestigious lens designers out of Germany.

 I’ve reviewed several of the Handevision lenses and some are really cool, some are just so-so.
 The 75mm f2.4 is a gem, so if you want to see what these lenses are all about, start there.
 I highly recommend it.

 So what’s the story of the rebrand?

 Kipon has expanded their network of lens designers and they now have some very good guys they work with and consult.
 The very initial release of Handevision lenses designed by IB/E Optics GmbH had a few minor issues with the builds that resulted in some minor reliability issues, oil on the aperture some minor wiggle that sort of thing.
-As to be expected with any new lens company.
 In early 2018 they were tuned up for improved reliability.
 The Kipon Elegant lenses have been completely mechanically redesigned for improved reliability and precision by Kipon’s new team of designers.
 Consider these IBERIT Mk II lenses since they have the same optical formulas.